ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 | **Edge Gateway** | Tier-0 (T0) Gateway[^gateway1] |
 | **Distributed Logical Router** | Tier-1 (T1) Gateway[^gateway2] |
 | **ESXi Server** | Transport Node (ESXi, KVM, bare metal T0 Gateway) |
 {: caption="Table 1.
-NSX-V and NSX-T corresponding functions" caption-side="top"}
+NSX-V and NSX-T corresponding functions" caption-side="bottom"}

 With NSX-T, you have Tier-0 (T0) Gateways and Tier-1 (T1) Gateways.
 While in the previous section they're shown as being equivalent to an NSX-V edge services gateway (ESG) and a Distributed Logical Router (DLR), that's not entirely accurate.

 [^gateway1]: A T0 Gateway is similar to an ESG.
 It provides north-south connectivity between physical and logical networks, it supports dynamic routing (BGP), ECMP, and stateful services such as Firewall, NAT, and Load Balancing.
 It also provides distributed services for east-west routing.

 [^gateway2]: A T1 Gateway is like a T0 Gateway, but it does not normally contain uplinks for connecting to a physical network.
 Its uplink connects it to an auto-plumbed overlay segment with the T0 Gateway.
-A T1 supports static routes, NAT, Load Balancing, and IPSec VPN.
+A T1 supports static routes, NAT, Load Balancing, and IPsec VPN.

 For NSX-T, two new concepts are introduced: Distributed Router (DR) and Service Router (SR).